5/5/2025

 Co-Head of Public Markets Investor Relations

 Good morning, and thank you for joining us today for our first quarter 2025 conference call.
-I'm joined today by Michael Araghetti, our Chief Executive Officer, and Jared Phillips, our Chief Financial Officer.
+I'm joined today by Michael Arrighetti, our Chief Executive Officer, and Jared Phillips, our Chief Financial Officer.
 We also have a number of executives with us today who will be available during Q&A. Before we begin, I want to remind you that comments made during this call contain certain forward-looking statements and are subject to risk and uncertainties, including those identified in our risk factors in our SEC filings.
 Our actual results could differ materially, and we undertake no obligation to update any such forward-looking statements.
 Please also note that past performance is not a guarantee of future results, and nothing on this call constitutes an offer to sell or a solicitation of an offer to purchase an interest in ARIES or any ARIES fund.
 During this call, we will refer to certain non-GAAP financial measures, which should not be considered in isolation from or as a substitute for measures prepared in accordance with generally accepted accounting principles.
 Please refer to our first quarter earnings presentation available in the investor resources section of our website for reconciliations of these non-GAAP measures to the most directly comparable GAAP measures.
-Note that we plan to file our Form 10Q later this month.
-This morning, we announced that we declared a quarterly dividend of $1.12 per share on the company's Class A and non-voting common stock, representing an increase of 20 percent over our dividend for the same quarter a year ago.
-The dividend will be paid on June 30, 2025, to holders of record on June 16.
-Now I'll turn the call over to Mike, who will start with some comments on the current market environment and our first quarter financial results.
+Note that we plan to file our Form 10-Q later this month.
+This morning, we announced that we declared a quarterly dividend of $1.12 per share on the company's Class A and non-voting common stock. representing an increase of 20% over our dividend for the same quarter a year ago.
+The dividend will be paid on June 30th, 2025, to holders of record on June 16th.
+Now, I'll turn the call over to Mike, who will start with some comments on the current market environment and our first quarter financial results.

 speaker

-Michael Araghetti
+Michael Arrighetti

 Chief Executive Officer